Table of Contents

 Review of Genetic Genie Privacy

 Is Genetic Genie safe?
-According to Genetic Genie, any uploaded data is automatically deleted from servers within 24 hours.
+According to the company, any uploaded data is automatically deleted from servers within 24 hours.
 However, the site also states:

 Stories in The Atlantic, Science News, MIT Technology Review have mentioned Genetic Genie.
 They cite it’s willingness to report full health information not reported by other services.
 Many larger companies offering DNA health reporting services have chosen to omit results with less clinical relevance.